OPTN transition contract updates, enhanced HRSA and CMS collaboration, and HRSA stakeholder engagement

 - Promoting patient safety and engagement

 HRSA is committed to continuing open dialogue with all OPTN stakeholders to ensure that patient, family, and clinician voices are engaged in the OPTN modernization efforts.
-In June 2023, HRSA, through its engagement with a program management support contractor, kicked off stakeholder interviews to better understand the pain points and perspectives of individuals and organizations that directly interact with the OPTN.
+To date, HRSA has engaged over 800 individuals, including patients and families to better understand the pain points and perspectives of individuals and organizations that directly interact with the OPTN.
 This dialogue is a key part of the Human Centered Design (HCD), patient safety, and equity focused approach to the OPTN Modernization Initiative.
-HRSA will also engage with stakeholders in the form of focus groups to gather valuable feedback on the Modernization Initiative in the future.

 May 2023: The Path Forward